 If you need a bed for the night, Hilton has a few hundred thousand of them.
-The company is one of the world's largest hoteliers with a lodging empire that includes more than 4,000 hotels and resorts in some 90 countries operating under such names as Doubletree, Embassy Suites, and Hampton, as well as its flagship Hilton brand.
+The company is one of the world's largest hoteliers with a lodging empire that includes more than 4,300 hotels and resorts in some 95 countries operating under such names as Doubletree, Embassy Suites, and Hampton, as well as its flagship Hilton brand.
 Many of its hotels serve the mid-market segment, though its Hilton and Conrad hotels offer full-service, upscale lodging.
 In addition, its Homewood Suites chain offers extended-stay services.
-The company franchises many of its hotels; it owns the Waldorf-Astoria and the New York Hilton.
+The company franchises many of its hotels; it owns the Waldorf-Astoria brand and the New York Hilton.
 Hilton became a public company again in 2013.

-With a name like Hilton Worldwide, the company has hotels in 90 countries, but it generates almost 75% of sales in the US.
+With a name like Hilton Worldwide, the company has hotels in about 95 countries, but it generates almost 75% of sales in the US.
 Through new management, franchise, and/or development contracts, in recent years Hilton has added properties to its portfolio in Azerbaijan, Bangladesh, Brazil, China, Croatia, Egypt, Germany, India, Kazakhstan, Mexico, Nambia, the Netherlands, New Zealand, Russia, Saudi Arabia, South Africa, Turkey, the UAE, the UK, the US, and Vietnam.

 With its extensive portfolio of brands, Hilton seeks to serve multiple segments within the lodging sector.
-The company's largest chains, Hampton Inn and Hampton Inn & Suites, include about 1,700 locations and target mid-market travelers with moderately priced rooms and limited amenities.
+The company's largest chains, Hampton Inn and Hampton Inn & Suites, include about 2,000 locations and target mid-market travelers with moderately priced rooms and limited amenities.
 Nearly all its Hampton hotels are operated by franchisees or by the company under management contracts with third-party owners.